Nathan McGinness

 DesignersMX

-More mixtapes!
 DesignersMX invites designers to submit a mix and design an accompanying cover.
-Listening to Patterns and Process at the moment, purely because I liked the cover.
-Good mix though.
+Knock Knock?

 Porn star meets architecture porn